The Europaeum Summer School 2026:

 - Design thinking and problem-solving approaches

-Applications should include the Europaeum application form, a brief CV, a statement of purpose (up to 500 words), and a reference letter from their supervisor or academic advisor.
+Applications should include a completed Europaeum application form, a brief CV, a cover letter or statement of purpose (up to 500 words), and a reference letter you’re your supervisor or academic advisor, all sent to applications@europaeum.org.
 Those who wish to submit a paper should also add a short abstract of the proposed paper (up to 500 words).

 For more information about how to apply visit: https://europaeum.org/programmes/events-activities/